We Never Leave Home Without It!

 If “Traveler’s Diarrhea” occurs (severe diarrhea and cramping, sometimes accompanied by vomiting), we stop taking bismuth subsalicylate and begin taking Cipro® (ciprofloxacin) 500mg tablets by mouth twice daily for three days.
-We also stop taking all minerals for three days (Calcium, magnesium, iron, zinc, chromium, selenium, vitamins with minerals, antacids such as Tums® and Mylanta®, etc.) which decrease the effectiveness of the ciprofloxacin.
-Consult a physician, especially if the diarrhea does not improve within 48 hours of beginning the ciprofloxacin.
+We also stop taking all minerals for three days (Calcium, magnesium, iron, zinc, chromium, selenium, vitamins with minerals, antacids such as Tums® and Mylanta®, etc.) which decreases the effectiveness of ciprofloxacin.
+Consult a physician, especially if diarrhea does not improve within 48 hours of beginning the ciprofloxacin.
 Stay hydrated by drinking plenty of fluid.
 Gatorade® and ginger ale are beneficial.

 *Before taking Pepto-Bismol or bismuth subsalicylate to prevent or treat “Traveler’s Diarrhea”, I recommend checking with your physician to be sure it is acceptable for your medical history and age.
 Caution in children under age 12.
 Some side effects may occur.
 Read more at https://en.wikipedia.org/wiki/Bismuth_subsalicylate